AVP Plan

 Running a DAM System?
 Here’s an Operational Model for Success

 Choosing digital asset management (DAM) software is the easiest part—onboarding users, integrating it into your existing tech stack, and weaving it into the ways of your company is when the real difficulties can begin.
-But those challenges are easier managed, and the value of the DAMS easier realized, if you employ an operational model for your DAM system.
+But those challenges are easier managed, and the value of the DAM system easier realized, if you employ an operational model as part of your DAM implementation.

-We’ve customized this approach from years of experience, working with highly varied organizations, to correctly implement and scale DAMS.
+We’ve developed this approach from years of experience, working with highly varied organizations, to correctly implement and scale DAM systems.
 Our operational model shared here is a supported, systematic approach that isn’t included with your digital asset management software.

-Think of your DAM OM as the literal roadmap toward a complete implementation, long-term ease of asset management, and delivery of value to your organization.
-To achieve lasting success—and what we will lay out in full detail in this piece—your DAM OM should account for the following components:
+Think of your operational model as the literal roadmap toward a complete DAM implementation, long-term ease of asset management, and delivery of value to your organization.
+To achieve lasting success—and what we will lay out in full detail in this piece—your DAM operational model should account for the following components:

-What does implementing these components look like in a business that has many of the same concerns and goals that you have?
-We’ll spell out exactly how to navigate these seven components of a DAM OM and explain how they both build upon and interact with one another.
+DAM implementation What does implementing these components look like in a business that has many of the same concerns and goals that you have?
+We’ll spell out exactly how to navigate these seven components of a DAM operational model and explain how they both build upon and interact with one another.

 Table of Contents